 With a total of four past storm surge events in Union County between 1950 and 2013, the County experiences a storm surge event on average roughly every 16 years.
 With one event roughly every 16 years, there is a 6.3% annual probability of a future storm surge event occurring in Union County.
 From the historical data provided in the NCDC database and other sources, the probability of future storm surge events occurring along far eastern part of Union County is considered high.
-Considering the impacts from storm surge flooding, the 2015 Union County HMPSC ranked storm surge as a high priority hazard (See Table X for a complete list of hazard rankings).
+Considering the impacts from storm surge flooding, the HMPSC ranked storm surge as a high priority hazard.